mello-io/The-Employee-Simulator/README.md

 - 🎲 Randomized App Usage\
   Opens and closes applications from a defined list at random intervals (1–4 min).
 - 🌐 Website Browsing Simulation\
-  Visits websites (work & personal) in a browser with realistic durations.
+  Visits websites in a browser with realistic durations.
 - ☕ Idle Breaks\
   Simulates user micro/lunch breaks (up to 10 min).
 - 📑 Detailed Logging\
-  Every action is logged in ` logs/<log-<date>.txt ` with timestamps and durations.
+  Every action is logged in the console as well as in a file at ` logs/<log-<date>.txt ` with timestamps and durations.
 - 🛠️ Modular Design\
   Extend functionality easily by adding new modules (e.g., system interactions, file usage).
 - ⏳ Continuous Simulation\
   Runs until stopped, logging termination events (` Ctrl+C `).
+- 🍫 Chocolatey Package Manager Integration
+  Chocolatey is able to install baseline applications required by the script if not present in the endpoint.

 ---